 1. There is no evidence they improve learning

-There is no long-term, large-scale, scientific study assessing the iPad as a tool for learning.1 This seductive new technology pervades classrooms all over the Western world without us first establishing the benefits and risks to students.
-Research has nonetheless attempted to play catch-up with the roll-out of iPads, and there are a handful of small-scale studies coming up with mixed results for whether iPads affect learning outcomes (for better or worse).
+There is no long-term, large-scale, scientific study assessing the iPad as a tool for learning.1 Research has nonetheless attempted to play catch-up with the roll-out of iPads, and there are a handful of small-scale studies coming up with mixed results on whether iPads affect learning outcomes (for better or worse).
 Investigations have found that whilst students are enthusiastic about iPads, overall, there was no link between iPad use and either positive or negative effects on academic performance.
 The review concluded that impact of the iPad on learning outcomes remains inconclusive.1 Shouldn’t education policy be built on pedagogy, not popularity?

 2. iPads only add to the financial problems of our education system

 In much of the Western world, a fundamental problem is that teachers are underpaid and overworked for what is arguably one of the most important jobs in society.
-Many of us remember a particular inspirational teacher who at a critical time believed in you more than you believed in yourself.
-It is hard to envisage an iPad performing the same role.
-Nonetheless, tools that make a teacher’s job easier should be embraced: yet iPads have been adopted without consultation with the very people who will be using them as tools in the classroom.
-Research shows that educators are more skeptical of iPads then their students, and they are deeply concerned about how the iPad in the classroom fundamentally changes their role from the “sage on the stage” to the “guide on the side”.2 When schools are tasked with purchasing iPads, a costly exercise once the initial outlay and the ongoing maintenance are taken into account, finances are either diverted away from other resources or could be better invested- say in teachers’ salaries.
+Many of us remember a particular inspirational teacher who believed in us at a critical time.
+Tools that make a teacher’s job easier should be embraced, yet iPads seem to have been adopted without consultation with the very people who will be using them as tools in the classroom.
+Research shows that educators are more skeptical of iPads then their students, and they are deeply concerned about how the iPad in the classroom fundamentally changes their role from the “sage on the stage” to the “guide on the side”.2 When schools are tasked with purchasing iPads, a costly exercise once the initial outlay and the ongoing maintenance are taken into account, finances are either diverted away from other resources or could be better invested, say, in teachers’ salaries.
 Alternatively, when the funding for iPads is shifted onto parents, such as with BYOD programs, the socio-economic inequity inherent in the schooling system only deepens.3

 3. iPads are distracting

 There are great features of iPads that can be highly useful to teachers and students alike.
-Research shows that students are positive and excited about iPads which motivates their learning: they have rated the iPad highly as an information-seeking tool, as they are now able to access instantly other learning materials and Internet resources.2 Moreover, iPads are valuable as tools for communication and collaboration with peers and academics as well as for self-management through apps such as calendar, reminders, notes, emails and so on.
-However, a consistent finding across several studies was that the iPad could potentially be a distraction as it is associated more with entertainment then education.1,2 The ability to connect to the Internet is another big potential source of temptation away from the learning job in hand.
+Research shows that students are positive and excited about iPads, which motivates their learning: they have rated the iPad highly as an information-seeking tool, as they are now able to instantly access other learning materials and online resources.2 Moreover, iPads are valuable as tools for communication and collaboration with peers and academics as well as for self-management through apps that provide calendars, reminders, notes, emails and so on.
+However, a consistent finding across several studies was that the iPad could potentially be a distraction as it is associated more with entertainment than education.1,2 The ability to connect to the Internet is another big potential source of temptation.
 Multitasking is highly prevalent with screen technology,4and evidence is clear that multitasking during study or learning hinders academic performance.

-4. Onscreen reading is NOT comparable to traditional reading
+4. Onscreen reading is different from traditional reading

 5. Children need less screen time, not more

-Advocates of iPads in classrooms as young as Kindergarten rightly argue that children need to be taught 21st century skills to prepare them for adult life.
-This is certainly true, yet every single study is showing that children are consuming far too much technology already- up to 18 hours per day for teenagers aged 13 - 18.6 This much screen time is displacing important face-to-face social interactions, physical activity, time spent outdoors, and time spent being forced to entertain oneself (i.e. boredom).
-Children enter the schooling system already heavily tech savvy- nearly all children by the age of 2 have used a tablet computer or smartphone.
+Advocates of iPads in classrooms rightly argue that children need to be taught 21st-century skills to prepare them for adult life.
+This is certainly true, yet studies suggest that children are using technology far too much already.
+Screen time is displacing important face-to-face social interactions, physical activity, time spent outdoors, and time spent being forced to entertain oneself.
+Children enter the schooling system already tech savvy.

 Neurologists are concerned that screens overtax our limited attentional resources and cause mental fatigue.7 What also prepares you for adult life is the ability to pay attention for long periods of time, possess self-control, and think in a deep and meaningful way about issues.
 Without iPads, classrooms remain a sanctuary for deep thought: what’s more, removing iPads from a classroom does not mean going completely tech-free at school.